mattermost/mattermost-handbook/operations/operations/company-cadence.md

 ## CEO Listening Tours

+Listening to feedback is vital to iteration, and to continually improving everything we do.

+Feedback and listening is at the core of our self-awareness leadership principle.
+We have annonymous feedback available in every weekly Customer Obsession/All-Hands Meeting.

-CEO will be on a series of “listening tours” over Zoom to spend 25-50 minutes with different groups of 5-8 staff within a department to hear likes and wishes about the company.
+CEO Listening Tours happen over Zoom in meetings around 25-30 minutes with different groups of 5-8 staff, typically withing a department or in a related function.
 Managers of the team members in the group are typically not in the listening tour group.

+Some notes about Listening Tours:

+- It's an opportunity to hear from staff about their likes and wishes, which could be about their team, their department, the company in general, or on any topic.
+These could be likes and wishes off the top of your head, or maybe it's something you've been thinking about for a while.

-The priority of the meeting is listening.
-During these sessions CEO takes copious notes and refrains from any commentary, though may ask follow-up questions.
+- The priority of the meeting is listening.
+During these sessions CEO takes notes and refrains from commentary, though may ask follow-up questions.

-At the end of the session CEO reads back what they heard.
+- At the end of the session CEO reads back what they heard.
 The notes are shared with the management chain between CEO and the group to share feedback.

-It is the decision of managers on how to address the feedback at the team level and CEO will be able to incorporate the information at the company level.
+- It is up to managers on how to process and address the feedback at the team level and CEO will be able to incorporate the information at the company level.

-In the past, participants and managers of listening tours have found the meetings productive for uncovering blindspots at the company and within departments.
+- In the past, participants and managers of listening tours have found the meetings productive for uncovering blindspots at the company and within departments.

+If you're not able to make a particular listening meeting, please ping Amy Nicol to add you to a different slot.